swift-on-server/site/src/contents/posts/2024/01/30-using-swiftnio-fundamentals/contents.md

 DispatchIO can also notify you when there's an opportunity to _write_ more data to a filesystem or socket.

 Closer to the operating system, and a more efficient approach, is to use `epoll`, `uring` or `kqueue` for polling for events.
-These frameworks can all notify your application of I/O opportunities, and also have means to notify your application at certain a _time_.
+These frameworks can all notify your application of I/O opportunities, and also have means to notify your application at a certain _time_.
 This is the approach that SwiftNIO takes.

 ### EventLoops

 Contrary to what the name implies, nonblocking I/O _does_ actually block execution at times.
 It's just very good at avoiding this.
-An EventLoop is generally ran on its own thread.
+An EventLoop is generally run on its own thread.
 On that thread, it runs a `while` loop that polls for events.
 When events are receives, it triggers functions that read or write data to the socket when possible.
 When all I/O operations are handled, it _blocks_ execution until a new event is received.

 Blocking in this loop is not a bad thing, because the function will wake up whenever the next event happens.
 At the same time, it's not wasting CPU time by running around in circles waiting for a new event.
 This makes the system extremely efficient when it's built around this EventLoop.